-Committee Name Description Meeting frequency Tritax Board Chair: Henry Franklin, Partner - COO Responsible for setting and overseeing the implementation of Tritax's long-term strategy, including climate-related strategy.
-Quarterly Operations Committee Chair: Henry Franklin, Partner - COO Responsible for oversight of the effectiveness of the internal controls of the Company as well as the day-to-day operations including monitoring the financial reporting process and statutory audit process.
-Monthly ESG Committee hittee Chair: Petrina Austin, Partner - Head of Asset Management Reviewing and making recommendations to Tritax's and the Fund Boards or Executive Committees regarding progress on integrating environmental, social and governance factors into business strategy and decision making, including climate-related factors.
-Risk Committee Chair: Alasdair Evans, Partner - CFO Reviewing the risks that TMLLP faces in its operations, including climate-related risks, and the procedures it can implement to mitigate those risks.
-Quarterly Green Finance Subcommittee Chair: Alasdair Evans, Partner - CFO Oversees project evaluation and selection process to ensure that selected assets or projects meet criteria for green finance, and Annually Property Subcommittee
+Description Meeting frequency Chair: Henry Franklin, Partner - COO Quarterly Responsible for setting and overseeing the implementation of Tritax's long- term strategy, including climate-related strategy.
+Chair: Henry Franklin, Partner - COO Monthly Responsible for oversight of the effectiveness of the internal controls of the Company as well as the day-to-day operations including monitoring the financial reporting process and statutory audit process.
+Chair: Petrina Austin, Partner - Head of Asset Management Reviewing and making recommendations to Tritax's and the Funds' Boards or Executive Committees regarding progress on integrating environmental, social and governance factors into business strategy and decision making, including climate-related factors.
+Chair: Alasdair Evans, Partner - CFO Quarterly Identifying, measuring, managing and monitoring the risks (including climate-related risks) that TMLLP faces, and the procedures and initiatives it can implement to mitigate those risks.
+Chair: Henry Franklin, Partner - COO Responsible for setting and overseeing the implementation of Tritax's long-term strategy, including climate-related strategy.
+Chair: Henry Franklin, Partner - COO Responsible for oversight of the effectiveness of the internal controls of the Company as well as the day-to-day operations including monitoring the financial reporting process and statutory audit process.
+Chair: Petrina Austin, Partner - Head of Asset Management Reviewing and making recommendations to Tritax's and the Funds' Boards or Executive Committees regarding progress on integrating environmental, social and governance factors into business strategy and decision making, including climate-related factors.
+Chair: Alasdair Evans, Partner - CFO Identifying, measuring, managing and monitoring the risks (including